-"Coming out and chatting to people outside of the family takes us out of our comfort zones but it's a lot of fun and that's why we look forward to it," says Sheila Connor, who attends the sessions with husband Pat.
+"Coming out and chatting to people outside of the family takes us out of our comfort zones but it's a lot of fun and that's why we look forward to it," says Sheila Connor, who has attended the sessions with husband Pat.

 "The sessions are an absolute life saver.
 We have entertainment and most importantly, it gets us out of the house and we meet with other people and have different conversations."

-Pass on the Memories have resumed in-person sessions after an 18-month break because of the COVID-19 pandemic.
+The importance of the Pass on the Memories programme was emphasised when it resumed in-person sessions in 2021 after an 18-month break because of the COVID-19 pandemic.

-During that time, familiar faces have sadly passed away but the programme has been there to provide much-needed comfort.
+During that time, familiar faces had sadly passed away but the programme was there to provide much-needed comfort.